Yang Joon-il: 2019 - Comeback with "Sugar Man"

 On August 28, Sinsegae International and Yang launched their women's 2020 F/W collection and opened pop-up retail.

-A solo concert "The First Dance" was scheduled for September 19.notice Yang was scheduled to appear at the "Blue Spring Festival" held from September 26 and 27th.notice "The First Dance" concert scheduled to be held in Seoul September was cancelled due to Covid-19.
+A solo concert "The First Dance" was scheduled for September 19.
+Yang was scheduled to appear at the "Blue Spring Festival" held from September 26 to 27.
+"The First Dance" concert scheduled to be held in Seoul September was cancelled due to COVID-19.
 The "Blue Spting Festival" was also cancelled.
-The JTN Concert, which was scheduled to be held in May but was cancelled due to Covid-19, was announced to be held on December 5.
+The JTN Concert, which was scheduled to be held in May but was cancelled due to COVID-19, was announced to be held on December 5.